coderadu/satisfactory-dedicated/readme.md

 # satisfactory-dedicated

-This is a dockerized version of Satisfactory dedicated server.
+This is a dockerized version of experimental Satisfactory dedicated server.

 ## Requirements